English Cricket Bat Willow (Salix alba Caerulea).

 You should expect a set to be unrooted and approximately 16ft tall.
 This unrooted Set will be planted at a minimum depth of 2-3ft.
 Some Sets may exhibit a kinked main stem which can cause concerns, however, our experience proves that the mature tree will straighten and ultimately produce a quality cleft.
 Sets should be between 1-3 inches in diameter (dbh).

-For the first 7 years of growth, whilst the set is vulnerable it is advised to keep sheep & especially cattle off the plantation.
-On occasion sheep can graze if they have plenty of food to forage for, but if the grass isn’t growing then sheep must be taken off the field otherwise they will eat the trees.
-They can also scratch and push the sets over.
 We provide continental tree guards, free of charge but for grazing livestock metal deer guards (priced at £15+vat) can be used or your own materials to fence off individual trees, but perhaps the cheapest and most sensible option would be to fence off the whole plantation (wood or electric fencing).
 This also allows for ease of access for maintenance and felling, then if each individual tree has been guarded.
 If you’d like your cattle to still graze the area an option could be to run rows of electric fencing to protect each row of trees whilst allowing cattle to graze in between these rows.
 The 10m spacing between trees does allow for this.

 Yes - we manage felling, plantation, establishment and re-stocking programmes, covering the whole process from start to finish and generating hassle free, tax free income on otherwise unproductive land.